-If you don’t want to back up your site manually, then get professional support services, or use a backup plugin.
+If you don’t want to back up your data manually, then get professional help services, or use a WordPress backup plugin.

-- Learn about a great WordPress backup plugin that we recommend using to automate WordPress file and data backups here: Backup, Clone & Keep Your WP Website Protected With Backup Creator Plugin For WordPress
+- Learn about a great WordPress backup plugin that we recommend using to completely automate your site backups here: Back Up, Clone & Protect Your WP Site With Backup Creator Plugin For WP

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix The Page Isn’t Redirecting Properly Error In WordPress

 If you are getting a ‘The page isn’t redirecting properly’ error message on your WordPress site, then something is causing too many redirections to happen in a way that the request cannot be completed by your server.

 This error may be caused by a number of reasons, including: